 If you have problems with focus/concentration and mild stimulants like caffeine in coffee, tea, soft drinks, or other sources, make you feel tired (rather than more awake and energetic) it could be a sign of ADHD.

-If you have problems with focus/concentration while opioids (like hydrocodone and oxycodone) or strong stimulants (like methamphetamine) make you feel normal, rather than high or messed up, it could be a sign of ADHD.
+If you have problems with focus/concentration while opioids (like hydrocodone and oxycodone) or strong stimulants (like methamphetamine) make you feel normal or calm, rather than high, it could be a sign of ADHD.

 Adults with ADHD will exhibit some or all of the following symptoms: